-Again, this is much more likely to occur at an actual marijuana dispensary than an online seller, as most dispensaries sell high-THC products in addition to their non-psychoactive CBD products.
+Again, this is much more likely to occur at an actual marijuana dispensary than an online seller.
+This is because most dispensaries sell high-THC products in addition to their non-psychoactive CBD products.

 For example, if a bottler or even a store clerk was handling a “THC-free” product (like your CBD oil) right after handling regular marijuana flower (or anything else that has THC in it), they could potentially contaminate the CBD simply from the residue on their hands.
-It sounds absolutely absurd, and it’s probably a 1-in-a-million chance, but there’s a possibility that it could happen.
+It sounds absolutely absurd, and it’s probably a 1-in-a-million chance, but there’s a possibility.

-Again, while we’re not necessarily recommending you buy CBD oil online as opposed to in-store, there’s probably less of a likelihood that you’ll encounter “THC contamination” from an online seller, given the fact that (most of them) use an industrial hemp supply and have no contact with actual marijuana.
+Again, while we’re not necessarily recommending you buy CBD oil online as opposed to in-store dispensaries, there’s probably less of a likelihood that you’ll encounter “THC contamination” from an online seller, given the fact that (most of them) use an industrial hemp supply and have no contact with actual marijuana.

 Reason #3 for Failed Drug Test After Taking CBD Oil: “Second Hand THC Exposure”

-Yet another reason why you might’ve failed a drug test after taking CBD oil is that you were simply exposed to THC without knowing it.
-Believe it or not, this is A LOT more common than you might think, and there are several different ways that you can be “back-handedly” exposed without really realizing it.
+Another reason you might’ve failed a drug test after taking CBD oil is you were simply exposed to THC unknowingly.
+Believe it or not, this is A LOT more common than you might think.
+There are several different ways that you can be “back-handedly” exposed without ever realizing it.

-You could, for instance, hypothetically inhale enough second hand smoke to fail a drug test if you’re hanging out with people that are smoking heavily in the same are as you.
-However, you would really have to be in an extremely poorly ventilated room for hours on end for this to be a viable possibility.
-Moreover, it would’ve had to have happened like the day (or maybe two) before your test, otherwise there’s no way second hand smoke could be potent enough to linger in your system.
+You can hypothetically inhale enough second-hand smoke to fail a drug test if the people around are smoking heavily in your vicinity.
+However, presence in an extremely poorly ventilated room for hours on end is how this could be a viable possibility.
+Moreover, it would’ve had to have happened the day (or maybe two) before your test.
+Otherwise, there’s no way second-hand smoke could be potent enough to linger in your system.